 - 2.1.
 Action: Housing Authorities within the County (Contra Costa County, Richmond and Pittsburg) will be encouraged to promote wide acceptance of Housing Choice Vouchers, and will monitor the use of Housing Choice Vouchers to avoid geographic concentration.
 Staff comment: Does not apply to the City of Antioch.
 While the City has no jurisdiction over the above Housing Authorities, the City's Housing program receives many calls from persons seeking assistance, and provides information and referral services to the housing authorities. - 2.2.
 Action: Consortium member jurisdictions will collaborate to expand affordable housing opportunities in communities in which they are currently limited. - 2.2.a.
-Action in FY 2013-14: The City will continue to coordinate and collaborate with the Contra Costa HOME Consortium on affordable housing opportunities by meeting at least quarterly to review HOME and HOPWA applications and to discuss emerging proposals for potential affordable housing projects countywide. - 2.3.
+Action in FY 2014-15: The City will continue to coordinate and collaborate with the Contra Costa HOME Consortium on affordable housing opportunities by meeting at least quarterly to review HOME and HOPWA applications and to discuss emerging proposals for potential affordable housing projects countywide. - 2.3.
 Action: A higher priority for the allocation of financial and administrative resources may be given to projects and programs which expand affordable housing opportunities in communities in which they are currently limited. - 2.3.a.
-Action in FY 2013-14: The City will continue with Housing Element Policy 5.1.1-Maintain a Streamlined, Affordable Application Process, as well as continue efforts to eliminate any unnecessary delays and restrictions in the processing of development applications, consistent with maintaining the ability to adequately review proposed projects.
+Action in FY 2014-15: The City will continue with Housing Element Policy 5.1.1-Maintain a Streamlined, Affordable Application Process, as well as continue efforts to eliminate any unnecessary delays and restrictions in the processing of development applications, consistent with maintaining the ability to adequately review proposed projects.
 The City will review development review procedures and fee requirements on an annual basis.
-If the City finds development review procedures or fees unduly impact the cost or supply of housing, the City will make appropriate revisions to ensure the mitigation of these identified impacts. - 2.4.
-Action: Member jurisdictions will report on the location of new affordable housing in relation to the location of existing affordable housing and areas of low-income, poverty and minority concentration.
+If the City finds development review procedures or fees unduly impact the cost or supply of housing, the City will make appropriate revisions to ensure the mitigation of these identified impacts.

+- 2.4.
+Action: Member jurisdictions will report on the location of new affordable housing in relation to the location of existing affordable housing and areas of low-income, poverty and minority concentration. - 2.4.a.
+Action in FY 2014-15: The City will comply and report on this in the annual CAPER.